haroonsyed/Rust-Machine-Learning/README.md

 Learn rust and machine learning.
 The notebooks, while in python, have rust bindings to the core ML/DL algorithms.

+## Structure
+PYO3 is used to create bindings from python to the RUST binaries.
+The python code is located under notebooks.
+The rust core ML functions are located under src.
+Any data is located in the data folder.

 ### Goals

 1. K-Means